 As is the case with most meteoric rises to fame, Cook's fall involved a crash and burn.
 Soon, the funnyman became the punchline, and following a string of personal tragedies, Cook disappeared from the spotlight.
 But where did Dane Cook go?

-In July 2018, the two posted photos of their trip in Maui.
+In July 2018, the two posted photos of their trip to Maui.

 In 2012, Cook caused some controversy when he joked about the theater shooting in Aurora, CO, just one week after the incident occurred.
 The comedian did a bit about the Dark Knight Rises shooting tragedy while on stage at the Laugh Factory in Los Angeles.
-Someone in the audience recorded Cook's performance:
+According to a recording from an audience member, Cook said:

 After taking a ton of heat for what is pretty unarguably a tasteless joke, the comedian took to Twitter to apologize: